 The Syndicate's business activities, performance and position along with the objectives, policies and processes for managing its principal risks and uncertainties are set out in the Managing Agent's Report on pages 4-7.
-As noted in Note 17, the Syndicate's ECA is supported by FAL primarily provided by an affiliate company, AXIS Specialty Limited (ASL).
+As noted in Note 17, the Syndicate's ECA is supported by FAL primarily provided by NCUL.
 There is no material uncertainty regarding the Syndicate's ability to meet its liabilities as they fall due.
 As such, the directors have a reasonable expectation that the Syndicate has adequate resources to continue in operational existence for the foreseeable future and continue to adopt the going concern basis of accounting in preparing the annual financial statements.